rubensworks/rubensworks.net/_posts/2026-04-13-did-ai-clawlers-kill-sparql-federation.markdown

 These rely on Large Language Models (LLMs) that strongly depend on data that is accessible to them on the Web.
-LLMs use this data during their training, for gathering content in real-time based on user queries, and agentic actions using across services according to the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro) (e.g. a user navigating the Web using a headless browser).
+LLMs use this data during their training, for gathering content in real-time based on user queries, and performing agentic actions using across services according to the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro) (e.g. a user navigating the Web using a headless browser).
 Especially this training step requires massive amounts of data, which involves crawling large parts of the Web.